 Your attitude matters when it comes to international education.
-You need to look at it like a new adventure.
-It is an adventure which will give you some grief but eventually help you become an adaptable, resilient and versatile individual.
+You need to look at it as a new adventure.
+It is an adventure that will give you some grief but eventually help you become an adaptable, resilient and versatile individual.

 We believe in you!